Hills Limited

 In 1956, Hill retired due to ill-health, and Ling took over as chairman.
-During the 1950s, Hills Hoists Ltd expanded its business into New Zealand and the United Kingdom, opening a factory in Auckland in 1958 and in Caerphilly, Wales in 1959.
+During the 1950s, Hills Hoists expanded its business into New Zealand and the United Kingdom, opening a factory in Auckland in 1958 and in Caerphilly, Wales in 1959.
 Simultaneously, the factory in Australia was diversifying into the production of other metal products, such as playground swings and folding chairs.
-In particular, Hills was pioneering the development of the television antenna, so that by 1957 Hills Hoist Ltd was Australia’s largest manufacturer of rotary clothes lines and one of the largest producers of television antennas.
-In 1958, Hills Hoists Ltd became a public company – Hills Industries Limited – and in the following years, entered into the TV service market, providing antennas, their installation and connection.
+In particular, Hills was pioneering the development of the television antenna, so that by 1957 Hills Hoists was Australia’s largest manufacturer of rotary clothes lines and one of the largest producers of television antennas.
+In 1958, Hills Hoists became a public company, Hills Industries Limited, and in the following years, entered into the TV service market, providing antennas, their installation and connection.

-In 1967, Hills Industries Limited officially opened its first purpose built metal tubing factory at Sullivan Beach in South Australia, and in 1969, acquired automotive component manufacturer Hitchin & Hallett Pty Ltd, and began to produce automotive exhaust systems.
+In 1967, Hills Industries opened its first purpose built metal tubing factory at Sullivan Beach in South Australia, and in 1969, acquired automotive component manufacturer Hitchin & Hallett, and began to produce automotive exhaust systems.

-Throughout the seventies, Hills kept pace with the rapid social and market changes of the era, expanding its range of consumer products, including children’s play equipment and homewares.
+Throughout the 1970s, Hills kept pace with the rapid social and market changes of the era, expanding its range of consumer products, including children’s play equipment and homewares.
 By 1971, Hills had taken a leading position in the specialist TV market, as one of the few companies capable of handling both master and community antenna systems, and by 1985, Hills was the industry leader in TV antenna sales and technology, exporting its product to South East Asia and the Middle East.